 Fish Safety

-Catch and release is paramount in modern angling and helps ensure healthy populations, as well as leaving a fishery for future generations.
+Catch and release are paramount in modern angling, and help ensure healthy populations, as well as leaving a fishery for future generations.

-Other good practices for catch and release with a gripper is to unhook the fish alongside the boat, grab the fish with one hand on the gripper, and the other supporting the fish at the back third while holding the fish horizontally, take a quick photo and immediately release.
+Other good practices for catch and release with a gripper are to unhook the fish alongside the boat, grab the fish with one hand on the gripper and the other supporting the fish at the back third while holding the fish horizontally, take a quick photo, and immediately release.

 Maintaining support is crucial to prevent serious internal damage if all of the weight of the fish is hanging from the gripper.